Hair cloning: Development

-In 2015, initial trials for human hair were successful in generating new follicles, but the hairs grew in varying directions.
+In 2015, initial trials for human hair were successful in generating new follicles, but the hairs grew in varying directions when implanted in lab mice.

 In 2016, scientists in Japan announced they had successfully grown human skin in a lab.
-The skin was created using induced pluripotent stem cells, and when implanted in a mouse, the skin grew hairs successfully.
+The skin was created using induced pluripotent stem cells, and when implanted in lab mice, the skin grew hairs successfully.
 The group has formed partnerships with Organ Technologies and Kyocera Corporation to commercially develop the research.

-dNovo Bio, a Silicon Valley–based company, was founded in 2018 and has demonstrated growing a patch of human hair on a mouse.
-In July 2019, a researcher from San Diego–based Stemson Therapeutics, partnered with UCSD, successfully grew his own follicles on a mouse using iPSC-derived epithelial and dermal cell therapy.
+In July 2019, a researcher from San Diego–based Stemson Therapeutics, partnered with UCSD, successfully grew his own follicles on lab mice using iPSC-derived epithelial and dermal cell therapy.
 The hair was aligned properly with a 3D-printed biodegradable shaft.
 The hairs were permanent and regenerated naturally.
 Stemson therapeutics closed operations in December 2024.

-In October 2022, researchers from the Japan-based Yokohama National University successfully cloned fully-grown mouse hair follicles for the first time in history.
+In October 2022, researchers from the Japan-based Yokohama National University successfully cloned fully-grown hair follicles for the first time in history on lab mice.

+In February 2026, Takashi Tsuji, a senior researcher at Riken and chairperson of OrganTech, and his team of researchers including Koh-ei Toyoshima, Miho Ogawa, and Ayako Tsuchiya discovered a key missing 3rd cell type for hair cloning (Identified as PDGFRα⁺ CD34⁺ Sca1⁺ mesenchymal) besides epithelial stem cells and dermal papilla cells.
+These cells from the dermal condensate region act like "cellular conductors", orchestrating the entire follicle formation process, enabling 100% efficient lab-grown hair follicles.
+These bioengineered follicles produced 3mm hair shafts and cycled naturally for 68 days when tested on lab mice.